scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 dinner along with some leftovers from the other day.
 Tomorrow will be back to the usual though.

+### Day 308

+Soylent for lunch today, but I'm a bit under the weather so I had larger dinner of leftover rice, nachos, and a lunchable.
+Gotta keep up my strength!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/